CoderVJain/ds/replit.md

 ## Overview

-This is a full-stack romantic website application built with React, Express.js, and TypeScript.
-The application appears to be a personal love-themed website with pages for a home, gallery, and love letter.
-It uses a modern tech stack with shadcn/ui components, Tailwind CSS for styling, and Drizzle ORM for database operations with PostgreSQL.
+This is a beautiful romantic website built with pure HTML, CSS, and JavaScript.
+The application is a personal love-themed website with pages for a home, gallery, and love letter.
+It features elegant romantic styling, smooth animations, floating hearts, and a royal/romantic design aesthetic using custom CSS and vanilla JavaScript.

 ## User Preferences